 Streaming and online are FREE 24/7 beginning with the premiere

 Captured at the Alexander Kasser Theater January 28th – 29th, 2021.

 Recognized as radical, contemporary dance theater, ground-breaking, thoughtful yet passionate, with lush movement.
 With a devoted following throughout the world and hailed by the New York Times as The Zen Dance Master of New York.

-THE ART OF FUGUE is an evening-length, multimedia dance performance.
-It is a collaboration between Artistic Director, Zvi Gotheiner; eight dancers; Composer, Scott Killian; Lighting Designer, Mark London; and Media Designer, Joshua Higgason.
-Gotheiner utilizes the seminal Johann Sebastian Bach’s The Art of Fugue as a point of departure to conceive a choreographic exploration that highlights the individual contribution of each of his creative team.
-In music, a fugue is a contrapuntal composition in which a short melody is introduced by one voice and successively taken up by others.
-Gotheiner will introduce this compositional structure as a metaphor to portray a non-hierarchical society.
+The Art of Fugue is an evening-length, multimedia dance performance collaboration between Artistic Director Zvi Gotheiner, composer Scott Killian, lighting designer Mark London, media designer Joshua Higgason, and eight dancers.
+Johann Sebastian Bach’s The Art of Fugue is a point of departure for this choreographic exploration that highlights the individual contribution of each of his creative team.
+In music, a fugue is a contrapuntal composition in which a short melody is introduced by one voice and successively taken up by others; Gotheiner introduces this compositional structure as a metaphor to portray a non-hierarchical society.
 Killian integrates electronic original music with Bach, anchoring the work in contemporary culture.
 Higgason’s live and pre-recorded video projection adds an additional “voice” to the complexity of the canonic composition.